wdporter/i-am-that-vuepress/98-freedom-from-self-identification/readme.md

 **Q:**&ensp;You seem to have little use for religion.

 **M:**&ensp;What is religion?
 A cloud in the sky.
 I live in the sky, not in the clouds, which are so many words held together.
 Remove the verbiage and what remains?
 Truth remains.
 My home is in the unchangeable, which appears to be a state of constant reconciliation and integration of opposites.
 People come here to learn about the actual existence of such a state, the obstacles to its emergence, and, once perceived, the art of stabilising it in consciousness so that there is no clash between understanding and living.
 The state itself is beyond the mind and need not be learned.
 The mind can only focus the obstacles; seeing an obstacle as an obstacle is effective because it is the mind acting on the mind.
 Begin from the beginning; give attention to the fact that you *are*.
 At no time can you say, “I was not”; all you can say is, “I do not remember”.
 You know how unreliable memory is.
 Accept that, engrossed in petty personal affairs, you have forgotten what you are; try to bring back the lost memory through the elimination of the known.
 You cannot be told what will happen, nor is it desirable; anticipation will create illusions.
 In the inner search the unexpected is inevitable; the discovery is invariably beyond all imagination.
-Just as an unborn child cannot know life after birth for it has nothing in its mind with which to form a valid picture, so is the mind unable to think of the real in terms of the unreal, except by negation: ‘Not this, not that’.
+Just as an unborn child cannot know life after birth for it has nothing in its mind with which to form a valid picture, so is the mind unable to think of the real in terms of the unreal, except by negation: “Not this, not that”.
 The acceptance of the unreal as real is the obstacle; to see the false as false and abandon the false brings reality into being.
 The states of utter clarity, immense love, utter fearlessness — these are mere words at the present, outlines without colour, hints at what can be.
 You are like a blind man expecting to see as a result of an operation — provided you do not shirk the operation!
 In the state that I am in, words do not matter at all.
 Nor is there any addiction to words.
 Only facts matter.

 **Q:**&ensp;There can be no religion without words.